3scale-labs/3scale_ws_api_for_dotnet/README.md

 parameters.Add("app_id", "your_app_id_");
 // You can also add the app_key if required...
 // parameters.Add("app_key", "your_app_key");
-// ...and the service id which is now mandatory parameters.Add("service_id", "your_application_service_id");
+// ...and the service id which is mandatory parameters.Add("service_id", "your_application_service_id");

 //Add a metric to the call